REANNZ/tuakiri-doc/identity_providers/configuring_an_idp_to_authenticate_with_entra_id.md

 To achieve this, Entra ID would have to provide input data for all attributes defined in `/opt/shibboleth-idp/conf/attribute-resolver.xml`:
 * Consult the `attribute-resolver.xml` file to see what attributes are being used and what their inputs are.
 * Look for equivalent claims/attributes available in Entra ID that would either directly provide the value needed or the required input for constructing it.
+Import/add them into Entra ID if not available there yet.
 * Note that the attributes do not have to come in exactly the same format, as long as it is possible to derive the same outgoing values from the information received.
   * For example, if the `staff` value of `eduPersonAffiliation` was derived from presence of a specific group name in the `memberOf` attribute, a suitable alternative may be to instead pass a boolean `isStaff` attribute, or pass `staff` value in a custom affiliation attribute.
 (Or completely construct `eduPersonAffiliation` in Entra ID).
-* Add all these attributes to the Entra ID SAML application representing the Tuakiri IdP and note the names they would be passed as (e.g., `givenname`, `surname`, `email` and their SAML names (e.g. `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/givenname`).
+* Add all these attributes to the Entra ID SAML application representing the Tuakiri IdP and note the SAML2 names they would be passed under (e.g. `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/givenname`).

-On the Tuakiri IdP, for each IdP, repeat the steps already done above for the `username` attribute, using an internal attribute ID for the rule name and `id` and the SAML2 name inside the rule:
+On the Tuakiri IdP, for each IdP, repeat the steps already done above for the `username` attribute, using an internal attribute ID for both the rule name and the `id` value inside the rule, and the SAML2 for `saml2.name`:
 * Create a mapping rule under `/opt/shibboleth-idp/conf/attributes/custom/`, e.g. `/opt/shibboleth-idp/conf/attributes/custom/entraid_givenname.rule`:
   ```
   id=entraid_givenname